naoshibaikyu/wilyswarriors/CR_S1_PIEASS_ACT2.md

 [The ship eventually reaches the city of Robotropolis, hitting the full parking lot.]

-PlugScared: [at the crow's nest] EEK!
+PlugScared: [at the crow's nest] SACRE BLEU!
 We're going to hit a bunch of boats!!!!

 Hornet: Now we're talking!!